 There is also the suggestion the glass lip could actually embed a keyboard into it, possibly taking advantage of ideas brought up in other glass keyboard patent applications.

-Apple files numerous patent applications on a weekly basis, but while the existence of a filing indicates areas of interest for Apple's research and development efforts, they do not necessarily guarantee the concepts described will appear in a future product or service.
+Apple is awarded numerous patents every year, but a patent only indicates areas of interest for Apple's research and development efforts.
+It does not guarantee the concepts described will appear in a future product or service.

 Hendren is a product designer for Apple in the Macintosh Architecture Group, who has previously worked on in-key capacitive touch sensors for MacBooks.